 The case manager will immediately discuss with the LADO, the nature, content and context of the allegation and agree on a course of action.
 Where the case manager deems there to be an immediate risk to children or a criminal offence has been committed, the police will be contacted immediately.
-All discussions, agreed actions and communications will be recorded in writing using the staff member - cause for concern form.
+All discussions agreed actions and communications will be recorded.
 The LADO should be informed within one day of any allegations made to the case manager and any actions taken.